-The primary purpose of man being created by Allah (S.W.T) is that man should worship Him.
-Allah created man in the best form and nature, and endowed man with ‘aql’ i.e. intellect and wilaya which is the free will to make choices.
-Having endowed man with intellect, He chose Prophet Muhammad (SAW) to receive the revelation of the Quran.
-The Quran contains laws, rules and regulations that guide man on his mission on earth i.e to worship Allah.
-It is therefore incumbent upon man to know the Laws and regulations contained in the Quran and the Sunna of Prophet Muhammad (SAW) in order to be guided, after which he will ask to be accounted for.
+The primary purpose of man being created by Allah is that man should worship Him.
+Allah created man in the best form and nature, and endowed man with aql (intellect) and wilaya (the free will to make choices).
+Having endowed man with intellect, He chose Muhammad to receive the revelation of the Quran.
+The Quran contains laws, rules and regulations that guide man on his mission on earth i.e. to worship Allah.
+It is therefore incumbent upon man to know the Laws and Regulations contained in the Quran and the Sunna of Muhammad in order to be guided, after which he will be asked to account for.
 The guidance is through the Sharia.
-Despite the fact that the primary sources of the Sharia i.e the Quran and the Sunnah provisions are fixed not permitting changes and alterations in them, these two sources provide indications wherein their provisions could be expounded where circumstances demand so in order to meet up with the evolving society.
+Despite the fact that the primary sources of the Sharia i.e. the Quran and the Sunnah provisions are fixed not permitting changes and alterations in them, these two sources provide indic ations wherein their provisions could be expounded where circumstances demand so in order to meet up with the evolving society.
 The Quran provides thus;

 ‘…today I have perfected your religion and have chosen for you Islam as your religion…’